AdvanceInCoding/vue-tier-list/README.md

+# Advance In Coding: Tier List

+> This repository is the code for the YouTube video [Develop a Drag And Drop TIER LIST With VueJS!
+[2/2]](https://www.youtube.com/watch?v=YcGshr4ijk0);

+> If you want to see drag and drop only, check [Drag and Drop Nuxt3](https://github.com/AdvanceInCoding/drag-n-drop-nuxt3) repo, and [Drag And Drop FROM SCRATCH With VueJS! (no ext libs) [1/2]](https://www.youtube.com/watch?v=qi2lGfOfQ6s) video.

-# Nuxt 3 Minimal Starter
+## Nuxt 3 Minimal Starter
 Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.

 ## Setup